cezarc1/takehome/thoughts.md

     > Ok, so here is the plan: We will load all of the examples but we just want to show the exchange and not the entire example.
 We want to show the LLM, for a given situation, a couple exhanges of a fan and creator.
 Ideally using the most relevant ones.
 That way the llm can stay within the same style.

     > I got this working.
 Vibe check is ok.
 Ideally we would want to verify by using a validation set.
 I am concerned that the KNN optimizer might be matching similarity based on the output response and not the input.
 Ideally I would like to debug this or as said above validate it but well see....
+I am NOT sure that this is doing it correctly.

 2. **Incorporate Context Awareness**
    Introduce context awareness in a way that makes the chatbot more responsive to the timing and circumstances of each interaction.
 Examples might include awareness of the current time or the duration of a conversation.